kjcodeacct/layover/README.md

 - [License](#license)

 # Overview
-Layover is a TCP & UDP socket proxy intended to help the following scenarios
+Layover is a TCP & UDP socket proxy intended to help the following scenarios:

 a) Debug and log a whily networked application without getting into the weeds with ncat

 b) Relaying a port of a non containerized process into a container based network i.e [traefik ❤️](https://github.com/containous/traefik)

 ### Developers Note
-Please do store logs on a live or production process, you are essentially logging all traffic, most likely unencrypted.
+Please do store debug logs on a live or production process, you are essentially logging all traffic, most likely unencrypted.

 Logging is intended for debug use.

 # Examples